petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/assigning-task-nodes.md

 }
 ```

-This script assigns the task to the *Administrator* Role, then checks if the asset's *group* is an organization.
-If so, it assigns it to the *Organization Content Reviewer* Role.
-If not, it assigns the task to the *Site Content Reviewer* Role.
+This script assigns the task to the administrator role, then checks if the asset's group is an organization.
+If so, the organization content reviewer role is added.
+If not, the site content reviewer role is added.

 Note the `roles = new ArrayList<Role>();` line.
 In a scripted assignment, the `roles` variable is where you specify any roles the task is assigned to.
 For example, when `roles.add(adminRole);` is called, the administrator role is added to the assignment.